Lead Poisoning

 Who is at risk for lead poisoning?

-The following people are most at risk for lead poisoning:
+These people are most at risk for lead poisoning:

-• Children between the ages of 1 and 3
+• Children between ages 1 and 3

 • Children in low-income families